apostrophecms/starter-kit-assembly-essentials/README.md

 ## Purpose

 The purpose of this repo is to serve as a quick start for multisite-enabled, cloud-hosted projects based on and hosted via Apostrophe Assembly.
 Technically speaking, it serves as a working example of a project built on the `@apostrophecms-pro/multisite` module.

+It also serves as example code for creating your own custom modules and organizing your files in an ApostropheCMS project.
+The [section describing the widgets](#provided-widgets) outlines some code practices and features that can be used in your own custom modules.

 This starter kit includes: